 1. Make the sauce: combine the chicken broth and 1/2 cup of the milk in a large saucepan.
 Bring to a low boil.
 Meanwhile, in a small bowl, whisk the flour and seasonings into the milk until a smooth, thick mixture forms.
 Pour the flour and milk mixture into the saucepan over low heat and stir continuously, whisking as the mixture simmers.
 Continue to simmer and stir/whisk until the mixture is smooth and thick, 5-10 minutes.

-2. Preheat the oven to 375 degrees.
-Generously butter a 9-inch square baking dish – it really sticks to the sides.
+2. Prepare Casserole Dish: Preheat the oven to 375 degrees.
+Generously butter a 9-inch square casserole dish – it really sticks to the sides.

-3. In a large bowl, combine the uncooked rice, condensed soup from step 1, 1 tablespoon seasoning, and water.
+3. Combine Sauce and Rice: In a large bowl, combine the uncooked rice, condensed soup from step 1, 1 tablespoon seasoning, and water.
 Pour into prepared dish.

-4. Arrange chicken pieces over the top and sprinkle with the remaining tablespoon of seasoning.
+4. Add Chicken: Arrange chicken pieces over the top and sprinkle with the remaining tablespoon of seasoning.

 Notes